Josh Hughes

-Joshua Hughes (born November 3, 1991) is an American professional soccer player who plays as a midfielder.
+Joshua Hughes (born November 3, 1991) is a former American professional soccer player who last played as a midfielder for the Richmond Kickers.

 Career

 College and amateur

 Hughes spent his entire college career at Berry College.
 He made a total of 69 appearances for the Vikings and tallied 14 goals and six assists.

 He also played in the Premier Development League for Forest City London.

 Professional

 On April 15, 2015, Hughes signed a professional contract with NASL side Atlanta Silverbacks.
 He made his professional debut on July 4, 2015, in a 2–1 defeat to the Tampa Bay Rowdies.